e-abbottbrenner/minesolver/README.md

 A solver for minesweeper that for a given board, computes the probability of each unknown cell being a mine.
 You can also just play minesweeper with it.

 # Dependencies
-Qt6 - should just be installed, you'll likely want to build the project with QtCreator.
+Qt6 - Easiest way to get this is the open source installer, QtCreator is the best way to build the application as well.

 boost 1.80.0 - Should be installed in boost_1_80_0 one level down from the repository.
 All that really matters is the multiprecision library though.